Nadine Labaki: Early life

+Fleeing from the war in 1989, Labaki spent three years in Montreal and obtained Canadian citizenship.

-Labaki obtained a degree in audiovisual studies at Saint Joseph University in Beirut.
-In 1997, she directed her graduation film, 11 Rue Pasteur, which won the Best Short Film Award at the Biennale of Arab Cinema at the Arab World Institute in Paris.
-Labaki is unique among her fellow Lebanese and Arab Film Makers in that she was not educated or trained abroad.
+Labaki obtained a degree in audiovisual studies at the Saint Joseph University in Beirut.
+In 1997, she directed her graduation film, 11 Rue Pasteur, which won her the Best Short Film Award at the Biennale of Arab Cinema at the Arab World Institute in Paris.
+Labaki is unique among her fellow Lebanese and Arab filmmakers in that she was not educated or trained abroad.

 In 1998, she attended a workshop in acting at the Cours Florent in Paris.
 With her sister Caroline Labaki as executive producer, she went on to direct advertisements and music videos for renowned Middle Eastern singers, for which she won several awards.
-Striving to project the contemporary Lebanese woman, she "created examples of Lebanese women who were very at ease in their bodies."
+Striving to portray contemporary Lebanese women, she "created examples of Lebanese women who were very at ease in their bodies."